microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-sign-up-notification.md

 1. Select the **Build** tab.

-1. Select a team with Issue reporting app installed.
+1. Select a team with Issue Reporting app installed.

 1. Select the **Installed apps** tab.